MusicDin/kubitect/docs/user-guide/management/scaling.md

 !!! info "Info"

-    Currently, only load balancer and worker nodes can scale.
+    Currently, only worker nodes and load balancers can be scaled.

 ## Export the cluster configuration